Modal

 The

-option can be either aString
+contentoption can be either aString,HTMLElement,NodeListorArray

 Content

-into a card element.
-In cases where more customized content is needed, set custom:true
+By default the Modal will structure provided content and title into a card element.
+In cases where more customized content is needed, set custom:true in the options to create your own markup.

 let modal = frontbx.Modal({